huggingface/blog/kv_cache_quantization.md

 # Implementation Details

 Key-value cache quantization in Transformers was largely inspired by the [KIVI: A Tuning-Free Asymmetric 2bit Quantization for kv Cache](https://arxiv.org/abs/2402.02750) paper.
 The paper introduced a 2bit asymmetrical quantization for large language models without quality degradation.
-KIVI quantizes the key cache per-channel (grouping on the sequence length dimension) and the value cache per-token, because keys have higher magnitudes of outliers in some channels while value cache does not such a pattern.
+KIVI quantizes the key cache per-channel and the value cache per-token, because keys have higher magnitudes of outliers in some channels while value cache does not such a pattern.
 That is why the relative error between quantized and original precision is much smaller when keys are quantized per-channel and the values per-token.

 Another key part of the KIVI method is retaining a residual cache to store keys and values in their original precision, and when the residual cache reaches its maximum capacity the keys and values are quantized and the cache content is discarded.
 This small trick allows to preserve accuracy since some part of the most recent keys and values are always stored in their original precision.
 Also, it allows to run seamlessly the per-channel key quantization which requires the number of tokens to be divisible by the group size.
 The main consideration is the memory-efficiency trade-off when setting the residual cache length.
 While residual cache stores keys and values in their original precision, that may result in overall memory usage increase.
 So, the general idea of KIVI is to maintain two separate caches for quantized and residual parts of key and value matrices.

 The implementation of kv cache in Transformers is partially based on KIVI, specifically we adopted the same strategy of retaining `k` tokens in the residual cache for quality maintenance.
-In contrast to the KIVI, Transformers quantizes both keys and value per-channel by grouping on the last dimension.
-We found that this type of per-channel quantization does not hurt accuracy of the generations.
+In contrast to the KIVI, Transformers quantizes both keys and value per-token.
+We found that this type of per-token quantization does not hurt accuracy of the generations for `int4` precision.
 So given a key or value of shape `batch size, num of heads, num of tokens, head dim` we group it to `num of groups, group size` and perform affine quantization as follows:

 `X_Q = round(X / S) - Z`